eshraongithub/Classification-of-Online-Retail-Customers-using-Machine-Learning-Techniques/README.md

 # customer_segmentation
-A repo for my thesis of the Master's Degree of Big Data and Data Science.
+A repo for my thesis for the Master's Degree of Big Data and Data Science.